txpipe/scrolls/README.md

 Scrolls is a pipeline that takes block data as input and outputs DB update commands.
 The stages involved in the pipeline are the following:

 - Source Stages: are in charge of pulling data block data.
 It might be directly from a Cardano node (local or remote) or from some other source.
 The requirement is to have the raw CBOR as part of the payload.
-- Reducer Stages: are in chare of applying the map-reduce algorithm.
+- Reducer Stages: are in charge of applying the map-reduce algorithm.
 They turn block data into CRDTs commands that can be later merged with existing data.
 The map-reduce logic will depend on the type of collection being built.
 Each reducer stage handles a single collection.
 Reducers can be enabled / disabled via configuration.
 - Storage Stages: receive the generic CRDT commands and turns them into DB-specific instructions that are then executed by the corresponding engine.

 ![diagram](./assets/diagram.svg)